RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Main_08.jpeg" alt="Description" width="500">
 </p>

+A new (?)
+CPU IC is taken from another [SNES](https://github.com/RefurbishedCommodore/Other/blob/main/SNES/PAL/SNSP-CPU-01/Ser.%20No.%20UP12155876/README.md) and soldered in.

 # Casing

 The casing is quite dirty, and parts of it are severely yellowed.
 To refurbish the casing, the plan is to completely disassemble the plastic parts, clean all the components, and retrobright the yellowed parts.